Oleksandra2/QAGreen/tutorials/hana-clients-install-qatest/hana-clients-install-qatest.md

     ENDIF.
     ```

    - Set the Unit of Measure for the Bonus Percentages to `P1` which is the code for % (percent)

     ```ABAP
     * set percentage unit
     bonusplan-lowbonuspercentage_u = bonusplan-highbonuspercentage_u = 'P1'.
     ```

-- Determine and set the Employee Name from the Employee ID
+   - Set the Employee Name from the Employee ID
     >**Hint:** Extensibility offers Helper class `CL_ABAP_CONTEXT_INFO` with method `GET_USER_FORMATTED_NAME` that needs a user ID to return its formatted name

     ```ABAP